An Illustrated History of Old Sutton in St.Helens

 Black Horse - 5 Greenough Street, Peasley Cross 200 yards from St.Joseph's Church - James Rowe was listed as Beer House Keeper in the 1881 census - The licence was transferred from Rowe to Elisha Leigh Blake in July 1892 and then in December of that year to Harry Knight - In January 1898 Peter Rafter was denied an application for a temporary licence to replace Harry Knight as landlord.
 Chief Constable Wood objected, telling the magistrates that Rafter was a "betting man".
 It was alleged that three months earlier he had helped a gang of Manchester "betting men and racehorse thieves" who had worked a sting on St.Helens bookmakers.
 They'd had a man at the Post Office and through "some telephonic communication" had obtained race results and then quickly made bets with the bookies. - Closed 1908 -

 Bold Arms - Bold Heath - Referred to in a Leeds Intelligencer article of January 9th 1787 which described how its honest keeper had discovered the sum of two guineas and a half in gold in one of his beds.
 This had been accidentally left by a traveller.
-Although the guest had departed, the landlord managed to return the money to him. - The Bold Arms Hotel was also mentioned in a Liverpool Mercury article of July 17th 1883 about the Liverpool Amateur Bicycle Club's annual championship race which took place between the Red Lion Hotel, Rainhill and the Bold Arms - On February 4th 1908 permission was granted to erect a new Clock Face Hotel in place of the existing inn on condition that Messrs.
+Although the guest had departed, the landlord managed to return the money to him. - In May 1873 the licence was transferred from Robert Rogers to Peter Golden - The Bold Arms Hotel was also mentioned in a Liverpool Mercury article of July 17th 1883 about the Liverpool Amateur Bicycle Club's annual championship race which took place between the Red Lion Hotel, Rainhill and the Bold Arms - On February 4th 1908 permission was granted to erect a new Clock Face Hotel in place of the existing inn on condition that Messrs.
 Greenall gave up the Bold Arms and the Bottle and Glass in Eccleston which the company agreed to. -

 Boars Head - 675 Elton Head Road, Sutton Heath (formerly Mill Lane) - Joseph Large was licensee in 1800 - During the 1840s & '50s, the Sutton Heath Dancing Club held their annual ball at the Boars Head - Peter Webster licensee in 1850 - Listed in Worrall's Directory of 1871 - William Sharples in 1891 - John Knight publican in 1901 census -